bitpay/elixir-client/README.md

 [![Build Status](https://travis-ci.org/philosodad/bitpay-elixir.svg?branch=master)](https://travis-ci.org/philosodad/bitpay-elixir)

-# BitPay Library for Elixir
+# BitPay Library for Elixir or Erlang
 Powerful, flexible, lightweight interface to the BitPay Bitcoin Payment Gateway API.
+Can be used in an Elixir project or directly in an Erlang project as described in the [Elixir Crash Course](http://elixir-lang.org/crash-course.html).
+This README assumes that you are using Elixir.

 ## Installation